 For a dog brain tumor, when to euthanize may be a difficult decision to make, but putting your dog to sleep may sadly be the kindest option.
 Before you make that decision, you can speak to a care co-ordinator day or night.
 Your dog’s welfare will always be the ultimate priority.
 And the euthanasia process will be carried out without causing any distress or pain.

 Your home visit vet will have professional training and qualifications.
 And years of experience helping dog owners in your situation.
-You’ll be guided through the process.
-The administering of two injections which gently send your dog to sleep, followed by the anaesthetic agent that causes the heart to stop.
+Your Cloud 9 Vet will guide you through the whole process.
+They will administer two injections which gently send your dog to sleep, followed by the anaesthetic agent that causes the heart to stop.

 Your dog will have been comfortable and warm, surrounded by the family he loves.
 And you’ll have all the time you need to say goodbye.